PrBart/markdown-cv-builder/README.md

 # Markdown CV Builder

 A modern, customizable CV/Resume builder that converts Markdown to a beautiful web page and PDF.
-Perfect for developers and tech professionals who want to maintain their CV in a version-controlled format.
+Perfect for developers and tech professionals who want to maintain and host their CV on gh-pages.

 **🔗 [View Live Demo](https://prbart.github.io/markdown-cv-builder/)**